PADL/FlutterSwift/README.md

 Message channel
 ---------------

 This shows a basic message channel handler using the JSON message codec.
-Note that because the message channels are actors, `setMessageHandler()` needs to be called in an asynchronous context.
+Note that because the binary messenger is an actors, `setMessageHandler()` needs to be called in an asynchronous context.
 On eLinux, instead of registering the channels in `awakeFromNib()`, call this from the `main()` function (perhaps indirected by a manager class).

 ```swift
 private func messageHandler(_ arguments: String?) async -> Int? {